Back to tools

 Governance checklist

-Before MCP touches production work, make the operating boundary visible to the team.
+Before MCP touches production work, make the operating boundary visible enough that a new teammate can follow it without guessing.

 • Classify the data allowed in the tool and the data that must stay out.